Low Dopamine Symptoms and Age

 So what is dopamine?

 Dopamine is involved in the way that the brain controls action and how your learn from experience.
 That is, dopamine fuels the afferent nerves that link your decision process or habits with actual moving your legs, hands or your chin.
 You might recognise that dopamine is a factor in Parkinsons disease where control over body movements is slowly erroded.
 But dopamine also play a key role in the expectations that drive behavior: When you sense opportunity – as when you read a financial reports on potential investments or hear about a promising job oppening – dopamine will fuel that sense of opportunity.
+That means that it will fuel experience of positive emotion and emotionel wellbeing.
 As those expectations are confirmed or disconfirmed there will be a slight adjusment to the level of expectation that is associalted with the situation that you react to: If your investments in mining stocks time and time again turns into loses or anemic profits, your expectations change accordingly.
 These changes are mediated by adjustment in the dopaminegic currents between the rewards centers of the mid brain and the prefrontal cortex that is the base for executive function.
 With a stronger flow and more expectation, you are more likely to engage in risky dispositions and

 If you start to shy away from risk taking you might